wazo-platform/wazo-platform.org/README.md

 make develop
 ```

-Then open `localhost:8000` your favorite browser.
+Then open http://localhost:8000 in your favorite browser.

 ## Building